Elections in the United Kingdom: 20th century

 The Representation of the People Act 1918 expanded the electorate to include all men over the age of 21 and most women over the age of 30.
 Later that year, the Parliament (Qualification of Women) Act 1918 gave women over 21 the right to stand for election as MPs.
 The first woman to become an MP was Constance Markievicz in 1918.
 However she declined to take up her seat, being a member of Sinn Féin.
 Nancy Astor, elected in 1919, was the second woman to become an MP, and the first to sit in the Commons.
 The Equal Franchise Act 1928 lowered the minimum age for women to vote from 30 to 21, making men and women equal in terms of suffrage for the first time.
-The Representation of the People Act 1949 abolished additional votes for graduates (university constituencies) and the owners of business premises.
+The Representation of the People Act 1949 abolished additional votes for graduates in university constituencies and for the owners of business premises.
 However, as late as in 1968, only ratepayers were allowed to vote in local elections in Northern Ireland, leading to disenfranchisement and misrepresentation of the communities in the council and to the events that created Free Derry.

 The Representation of the People Act 1969 lowered the voting age from 21 to 18, the first major country to do so.
 The Representation of the People Act 1985 gave British citizens abroad the right to vote for a five-year period after they had left the United Kingdom.
 The Representation of the People Act 1989 extended the period to 20 years; and citizens who were too young to vote when they left the country also became eligible.

 Summary

 The following table summarises historic developments in extending the franchise in England and later the UK (after 1707).
-At each stage, it shows the percentage of the adult population entitled to vote and the voting age, separately for males and females.
+At each stage, it shows the proportion of the adult population entitled to vote and the voting age, separately for males and females.